entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 136. Extensive dorsal expansion of angular: absent (0), present (1)
 > Cloutier (1991a).

-137. Angular, depth of: posterior half deeper than anterior half of angular (0), deepest at approximately at midway along the length of the angular (1), anterior half deeper than posterior half of angular (2).
+137. Angular, depth of: posterior half deeper than anterior half of angular (0), deepest at approximately at midway along the length of the angular (1), anterior half deeper than posterior half of angular (2). (ordered)
 > Clement *et al.* (in review), Character 137.

 > - Clement *et al.* (in review): "Cavin *et al.* (2020, char.
 56) defined a character identifying the deepest point of the angular.
 Two character-states were originally used: approximately midway along length of the bone (0) and near the anterior margin of the bone (1).
 Since the character-states were primarily defined in order to reflect a difference among derived coelacanths (mainly Mawsonia and Axelrodichthys), we used another state as "posterior half deeper than anterior half of angular" which is herein considered as the plesiomorphic state because it is observed among basal coelacanths.
 The three character-states form a morphocline.
 Character 137 is linked to character 136."